sylvain-kern/tufte-style-article/readme.md

 ### Preamble

-Call the class with the following :
+Call the class with the following:
 ```
 \documentclass[options]{tufte-style-article}
 ```

-The options are the following :
+The options are listed and explained below:

 | Option            | What it does      |
 |---                |---                |